micked99/ICT-Wspr-complete-setup/README.md

 Recomended to use Arduino version 1.8.13 which you find here, others will work but not tested, https://www.arduino.cc/en/software/OldSoftwareReleases/

 # Setup parameters in the code
+The Arduino code is setup from start to use a 26Mhz Tcxo and to use a 4Mhz xo divided by 2 to run at 2Mhz, if other values used the code needs to be changed - see below

+Timing4.h is a testfile that will start tx every 2min so its convinient to use during testing on the bench, final prep before flight is to edit the .ino file from
+#include "Timing4.h" to #include "Timing.h"

+Timing.h is the main config that should be used during a flight, it have a 10 min sequence as needed to fit the scheduling agreed on in the community

-Timing4.h is a testfile that will start tx every 2min we will use a DIV function to set 1/2 or 1/4 the speed to save some power
+we will use a DIV function to set 1/2 or 1/4 the speed to save some power

 # PCB